yusha-g/E-Learning-Courses-DB-and-API/README.md

 ### 3.1.2.
 Database Setup

 - Create a **`.env`** file in the project directory and configure the following environment variables:
   `DB_HOST = <your_database_host>,
 DB_USERNAME = <your_username>,
 DB_PASSWORD = <your_password>,
 DB = <your_database_name>,
 DB_SOCKETPATH = <your_socketpath> (/Applications/MAMP/tmp/mysql/mysql.sock for MAC)`
 - Import the database schema and example data using the DB_setup.js script.
 Run the following command:
   `node DB_setup.js`
   This will create the necessary tables and populate them with example data.
   NOTE: DON’T RUN THE SCRIPT MORE THAN ONCE AS DUPLICATE VALUES WILL BE INSERTED

-## 3.3.
+## 3.2.
 Running Guide

 1. Open a command line interface and navigate to the project directory.
 2. Run the following command to start the server:
    `npm run devStart`
 3. The server will start running, and you should see a message indicating that the server is listening on a specific port (e.g., 8000 in our case).
    The application is now running, and you can access the API endpoints described above.

 # 4. Demonstration

-# 5. Resources
+# 5. Resources Used

 - ExpressJs Tutorial: [https://www.youtube.com/watch?v=SccSCuHhOw0&ab_channel=WebDevSimplified](https://www.youtube.com/watch?v=SccSCuHhOw0&ab_channel=WebDevSimplified)
 - [https://www.sammeechward.com/connect-to-mysql-from-node](https://www.sammeechward.com/connect-to-mysql-from-node)